ContrerasHDaniel/cloudtest/README.md

 -- Dependencies --

 Node.js >= 10.x

-Mongodb
+Mongodb >= 4.2

-npm (usually installed with Node.js)
+npm (usually installed alongisde Node.js)

 -- Installation --

 Run 'npm install' in the source directory.
 This will install all dependencies specified on package.json

-To deploy the server locally: 'npm run dev'
-By default it is configured to listen on port 8080.
+To deploy the server locally: 'npm run dev' By default it is configured to listen on port 3000.
+See dbconnect.js and index.js files to configure database and server ports.

-Execute with 'npm run dev'
-This will enable you to run the server locally on port 8080.
+Execute with 'npm run dev', this will enable you to run the server.

-That must be all.